 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must use only CLASS® scores to replace Texas Rising Star scores for Category 2: Teacher-Child Interactions, based on the following requirements:
+NLF: Boards must be aware that the Centralized Assessment Entity (CAE) must use only CLASS® scores to replace Texas Rising Star scores for Category 2: Teacher-Child Interactions during the assessment or annual monitoring, based on the following requirements:

 The CLASS® evaluator is currently certified by Teachstone to evaluate that classroom’s age group.